Prabowo Subianto: Gaza-Israel conflict

-During the IISS Shangri-La Dialogue in Singapore on 2 June 2024, Prabowo stated Indonesia's readiness to send troops to Gaza under an UN peacekeeping mission if needed and he also states Indonesia's readiness to evacuate and treat up to 1000 wounded Palestinians in Indonesian hospitals as soon as possible if situation in the ground permits.
+During the IISS Shangri-La Dialogue in Singapore on 2 June 2024, Prabowo stated Indonesia's readiness to send troops to Gaza under an UN peacekeeping mission if needed and he also stated Indonesia's readiness to evacuate and treat up to a thousand wounded Palestinians in Indonesian hospitals as soon as possible if situation in the ground permits.
 His statement is further backed by Commander of the Indonesian National Armed Forces Agus Subiyanto, stating the TNI can deploy 1394 personnels for peacekeeping missions in Gaza and has approached Singapore and Australia who express their interest in joining Indonesia for a joint operation.
 President Jokowi expressed his support for Prabowo's plan to provide medical aid and instructed him to seek cooperation with the United Arab Emirates on operating a hospital in Gaza and flew to Jordan to attend a summit regarding to Gaza on Jokowi's behalf.
 Prabowo's idea also gained support from Prime Minister Anwar Ibrahim, who proposed a joint mission between Indonesia and Malaysia.
-In his speech at the 2025 United Nations General Assembly, Prabowo remarked that Indonesia would be willing to provide up "20,000 or even more" personnel for the mission.

 Education

-One of Prabowo's first actions as Minister of Defense was to expand the field of study at the Indonesian Defense University.
+One of Prabowo's first actions as Minister of Defence was to expand the field of study at the Indonesian Defence University.
 In Prabowo's directive, campus opened the Bachelor of Military Medicine and Bachelor of Science and Mathematics and Military Science study programs.
 He also waived tuition fees for distinguished cadets and ensure the welfare of students by providing laptop computers from campus.
 On 25 March 2022, Jokowi and Prabowo expanded the campus by opening a branch outside Sentul, West Java, namely Ben Mboi Polytechnic, in Belu, East Nusa Tenggara.

 Prabowo also personally received 22 Palestinian students to be enrolled at campus on 8 November 2023 with a 5-year term study in medicine, pharmacy, and engineering.
-He gave them full scholarship and promised to enroll more Palestinian students into the university.
-According to Prabowo, their enrollment is a part of Indonesia's own commitment to aid Palestine in their efforts to be a recognized sovereign country.
+He gave them full scholarship and promised to enrol more Palestinian students into the university.
+According to Prabowo, their enrolment is a part of Indonesia's own commitment to aid Palestine in their efforts to be a recognised sovereign country.